 Other Streaming Gear

-However, for the optimum streaming quality, there are some additional factors to pay attention to.
+For optimum streaming quality, there are additional factors to consider over a computer, microphone and camera.

 Specifically, this is what I have in mind.